Skip to main content

 Transmembrane Biotopic - Single Pass Proteins

-The are four types of single-pass transmembrane proteins:
+There are four types of single-pass transmembrane proteins:

-• Type I: N-terminal outside of the cell (extracellular) and the precursor signal sequence on the N-terminus, which is a localization sequence, is removed
+• Type I: N-terminal outside of the cell (extracellular), and the precursor signal sequence on the N-terminus, which is a localization sequence, is removed

 • Type III: N-terminus extracellular and no signal sequence in precursor protein